zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 The exercise is presented in four parts:

-* Exercise 1 – Introduction and Setup,
+* Exercise 1 – Introduction and Setup
-* Exercise 2 - Spreadsheet-based Business Objects,
+* Exercise 2 - Spreadsheet-based Business Objects
-* Exercise 3 – Web and Mobile Apps,
+* Exercise 3 – Web and Mobile Apps
-* Exercise 4 – Data from Service.
+* Exercise 4 – Data from Service

 There are two additional **extra** exercises available for anyone who happens to finish early.
 No prior experience with Visual Builder is assumed or necessary.